streamich/memfs/README.md

 // Now `unionfs` has the `fs` API but on both file systems. console.log(unionfs.readFileSync('./test.js').toString()); // console.log(123);

-// Replace `fs` with the union of thos file systems. unionfs.replace(fs);
+// Replace `fs` with the union of those file systems. unionfs.replace(fs);

 // Now you can do this.